Skip to main content

 The first command shows which /dev/video* node your camera is on.
 The second prints every pixel format / resolution / framerate the camera supports.
 Look for an MJPG entry at the resolution and framerate you want.

-systemctl edit app
+systemctl edit vision-app

 [Service]